precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 27 Dec 2021:
 * No need to manually check out PR #11036 (Dynamic Tapping Term) as it is now merged in `qmk:master`.

+6 Jan 2022:
+* Added a `if (record->event.pressed)` check before each code block overriding the tap of a modtap.
+Code should no longer fire twice now.
 </details>

 <h5 class="no_toc" id="footnotes">Footnotes</h5>